vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/References/Serializing Component References.md

 You cannot serialize references between scenes.
 See [cross-scene references](Cross-Scene%20References.md) to learn more.
 :::

+If you are trying to reference a component in a dynamic situation, consider the [GetComponent methods](GetComponent%20Methods.md).

 ### Implementation
 ::::note
 #### 1. Expose a serialized reference to the target component